JOwen-ster/Discord_Bot_Workshop/README.md

 ![Discord_Python_Logo](https://images.opencollective.com/discordpy/25fb26d/logo/256.png)

 ## Creating Your Application
-Head over to the [discord developer page](https://discord.com/developers/applications), log in, and in the top right click `New Application` and type the name of your Discord bot.
+Head over to the [discord developer page](https://discord.com/developers/applications), log in, and at the top right of your screen click `New Application`, type the name of your Discord bot, and then click `create`

 > [!NOTE]
 > For simplicity we will not select a team, but you can create a team in the 'Teams' tab and add people that will be associated with the development of the bot!

-Click on the `Bot` tab and then scroll down to `Privileged Gateway Intents`.
+On the side, click on the `Bot` tab and then scroll down to `Privileged Gateway Intents` on that page.
 These are the different types of data that your bot will have access to when in a server.
 You can read about them on [developer gateway intents page](https://discord.com/developers/docs/topics/gateway#gateway-intents) to see what each intent covers and if you may need a single or multiple when you make your own bot!

 > [!NOTE]
-> For simplicity, we will select all gateway intents in case you want to add more to your first bot.
+> For simplicity, we will toggle on all gateway intents in case you want to add more to your first bot.
 In real practice, you want to read up on these intents and see which your bot would need since when you apply to get your bot verified at 75 servers, Discord will ask you why you are using them!
 You will need to apply for gateway intents separately with the verification process.
-If you have any questions about verifying a discord bot, ask me ([@JOwen-ster](https://github.com/JOwen-ster) on GitHub or [`typos.`](https://discord.com/) on Discord) since I have a bot that is in 200+ servers and is verified!
+If you have any questions about verifying a discord bot, ask me on Discord (`typos.`) since I have a bot that is in 300+ servers and is verified!

-Next, head over to the `Installation` tab and scroll down to `Install Link`.
+Next, on the side of your screen click on the `Installation` tab.

-* In the dropdown menu select `Discord Provided Link`.
+* Scroll down to the `Install Link` dropdown menu, make sure `Discord Provided Link` is selected.

-Now, scroll down to `Default Install Settings`.
+Now, scroll down to `Default Install Settings` and click on the `SCOPES` dropdown menu under `Guild Install`.
 * Under the `SCOPES` -> select `bot`.
 * Under `PERMISSIONS` -> select any server permissions that your bot will need to fully function.

-This will make it so people can add your bot from its profile with the selected perms to any server they have the `Manage Server` permission in (or it will not appear under the list of servers when adding).

 > [!NOTE]
 > For this workshop we will use the `Administrator` permission for ease.
 Giving a user or bot `Administrator` will give access to all channels with all permissions regardless of how they are setup in your server.
-> Bots are treated like regular members/users with their access to channels and ways they interact with the server like being able to manage messages is not a usual default permission for most servers, it is not for a bot unless you give it that perm.
+> Bots are treated like regular membersm in a server with their access to channels and ways they interact with the server.
+For example able to `manage member` is not a usual default permission for most servers, it will not be for a bot unless you give it that permission.

 > [!WARNING]
 > Unless your Discord bot's function is for server management such as raid protection, server setup, moderation, or various non member interactive things, I would **NOT** set your permission to `Administrator` just because it is "easy".
 From my bot developing experience, when getting bots into bigger servers, some owners really wanna limit what it can do for security purposes.
 As an example, if your token gets exposed, someone logs into your bot and with a total of 20 lines of code (not joking) every server that bot is in, it will nuke, mass ping, and ban every member.

-Finally, head over to the `OAuth2` tab and scroll down till you see `OAuth2 URL Generator`.
-* Under `SCOPES` -> select `bot`.
-* Under `BOT PERMISSIONS` -> select any permissions that your bot will need (for now use `Administrator` again).

-This will create a link and when clicked, that user can add your bot to any server with these selected perms to any server they have the `Manage Server` permission in (or it will not appear under the list of servers when adding).
+Under `Install Link`, there is a link you send to others.
+When clicked, that user can add your bot with all the permissions you selected to any server they have the `Manage Server` permission in (or it will not appear under the list of servers when adding).

 ### Before we get coding...
 > [!IMPORTANT]